A visit to the u-pick-it farm

 Then there is the dirt itself; wondrous!
 Living things just spring up out of it.
 Add to that the variety of growing things, and the intricacy of the design of each.
 And all of it is both aided and assaulted by legions of insects of endless diversity and intricacy.

 What does this have to do with stewardship?
 THE formula: God created everything that exists.
-He created us in his image, to do his work, and to have dominion over all creation, and to glorify him.
-That makes us stewards with the responsibility to doing as God would have us do.
+He created us in His image, to do his work, and to have dominion over all creation, and to glorify him.
+That makes us stewards with the responsibility of doing as God would have us do.

 So much of stewardship seems rather abstract.
 The u-pick-it makes it very concrete.
 It is hard to appreciate the wonder of the gift that God made in Genesis when it comes in a package at the local Super Foodmart.
 It is just another commodity for our consumption.
 But get out into the field.
 Appreciate the wonder of the springing of the produce from the soil.
 Appreciate the toil that it takes to make the produce available for purchase.
 Appreciate the effort that the chef exerts to prepare the food for the table.